cabforum/code-signing/docs/CSBR.md

 If the Issuing CA generated the Private Key on behalf of the Subordinate CA, then the Issuing CA SHALL encrypt the Private Key for transport to the Subordinate CA. If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.

-For Certificates transported outside of a Signing Service's secure infrastructure, the CA or Signing Service MUST require, by contract, each Subscriber to generate their own Private Key and protect the Private Key in accordance with [Section 6.2.7.4](#6274-subscriber-private-key-protection-and-verification).
+The CA or Signing Service SHALL NOT transfer Private Keys from a cryptographic module to a Subscriber.

 ### 6.2.7 Private key storage on cryptographic module